asparuhkostov/financial-app/README.md

 ## Running:

-1. `bank-integration-service`: `flask run`
+In `infrastructure`:

-2. `infrastructure`: First, start only `database` by running `docker-compose up database`, then run the database setup script in the `scripts` folder by `./scripts/setup_database.sh`.
-Afterwards you can run `docker-compose up database financial-information-service`.
+1. Start only `database` by running `docker-compose up database`,
+2. then run the database setup script in the `scripts` folder by `./scripts/setup_database.sh`.
+3. Afterwards you can run `docker-compose up database financial-information-service bank-integration-service` to bring everything up.